Easy Avocado Hummus

 Ingredients

-• 1 medium medium ripe avocado
+• 1 medium ripe avocado

-• 1 clove of garlic skin peeled
+• 1 clove of garlic, skin peeled

-• 4 tbsp olive oil
+• 4 tablespoons olive oil

 • ½ lime

-• ¼ tsp paprika
+• ¼ teaspoon paprika

 • Salt and ground black pepper to taste